 8. Relax from a day of sightseeing by getting a Thai massage

-Our Thailand Adventure Tour lives up to its name, so when you have a minute to unwind, take this tip from traveler Erica: “Be sure you get a Thai massage.”
+Our Grand Tour of Thailand lives up to its name, so when you have a minute to unwind, take this tip from traveler Erica: “Be sure you get a Thai massage.”
 This is one of the best things to do in Thailand during your free time.
 A full body massage will only run you around 500 baht (about $15–20 with tip).
 Oil isn’t used during an authentic Thai massage and you stay fully clothed.
 That’s because the masseuse focuses more on pulling and stretching the muscles in your body, as opposed to the kneading motion you may be more familiar with in North America.

 Check out our Thailand tours